eevee/eev.ee/content/2016-09-18-the-curious-case-of-the-switch-statement.markdown

 ### And others

 A lot of languages have `switch` statements, but most of them are fairly similar and I'm not going to go through them all!
 I'm sure plenty of commenters will mention their favorites.

+In particular, the functional programming sphere makes very heavy use of pattern matching, often much more powerfully than Rust.
+I believe Ruby's `case` came from Pascal, the Betamax to C's VHS, so it's a glimpse at what we could've had.

 ## Duff's device